Deka Intimidator vs Optima Yellow Top Battery

 Weight

-The Deka Intimidator battery weights 52 pounds, while the Optima Yellow Top D34 battery weighs only 42.90 pounds.
-The Optima Yellow Top D34 will be a better option if you are looking for a lighter-weight battery.
+The Deka Intimidator battery weighs 52 pounds, while the Optima Yellow Top D34 only weighs 42.90 pounds.
+The Optima Yellow Top D34 will be a better option if you want a lighter-weight battery.

 Our Observation